skiphansen/panog2_linux/README.md

 * A 5 volt compatible serial port
 * A cable (clip leads, etc) to connect the serial port to the Pano.

-Note: The [Rev C](https://github.com/tomverbeure/panologic-g2/wiki/Identifying-different-Pano-generations-and-revisions) Pano can run Linux, but the flash is too small to boot Linux directly, hence it is not supported here.
+Note: The [Rev C](https://github.com/tomverbeure/Pano Logic-g2/wiki/Identifying-different-Pano-generations-and-revisions) Pano can run Linux, but the flash is too small to boot Linux directly, hence it is not supported here.

 ## Software Requirements

 * GNU make
 * xc3sprog

-To program the SPI flash in the Pano only [xc3sprog](https://github.com/tomverbeure/panologic-g2/wiki/xc3sprog) is needed, you DO NOT need Xilinx's ISE.
+To program the SPI flash in the Pano only [xc3sprog](https://github.com/tomverbeure/Pano Logic-g2/wiki/xc3sprog) is needed, you DO NOT need Xilinx's ISE.

 ## Serial port

 A serial port is required for a console.
 Please see this [page](https://github.com/timvideos/litex-buildenv/wiki/HowTo-Linux-on-Pano-Logic-G2) for connection information.
-The baudrate is 1000000.
+The baudrate is 38400.
 The serial port can be connected to either the DDC lines on the DVI port or the micro HDMI port.

-Just make sure to program the correct image for your connections.
+The micro HDMI connector is used by default, if you want the serial port to be connected via the DVI then set the "UART_PORT" environment variable to "dvi".

 ## Programming the Pano

 Install and configure xc3sprog for your JTAG programmer.
-See this [xc3sprog](https://github.com/tomverbeure/panologic-g2/wiki/xc3sprog) in the Pano Hacker's wiki for more information.
+See this [xc3sprog](https://github.com/tomverbeure/Pano Logic-g2/wiki/xc3sprog) in the Pano Hacker's wiki for more information.

 For a serial console on the micro HDMI connector just run "make".
 If your